emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-2-enable-workflows-for-assignments.md

 ## Manage WorkflowInstanceLink Resources in the Assignment Local Service

 Workflows are bound to model entities with `WorkflowInstanceLink` resources.
 Like with permission and Asset resources, we have to take care of managing these resources in the Assignment local service.
-Open the class <code>com.liferay.training.gradebook.service.impl.AssignmentLocalServiceImpl</code> in the *gradebook-service* module.
+Open the class `com.liferay.training.gradebook.service.impl.AssignmentLocalServiceImpl` in the *gradebook-service* module.
 Implement a new method for creating a `WorkflowInstanceLink` as shown in the code below.
 Organize the missing imports and save the class.

 ```java
 protected Assignment startWorkflowInstance(